groupserver/gs.profile.status.change/README.rst

 [#token]_ for authentication.
 It returns a status as a JSON object [#json]_.

-The subject line of the notification is (in English) *Activity in your groups*.
+The subject line of the notification is (in English) *What is happening in your groups*.

 Resources
 =========